Patrick Watson (musician)

-Patrick Watson (born October 8, 1979) is a Canadian singer-songwriter from Montreal, Quebec, who has formed a band also named Patrick Watson, whose blend of cabaret pop and classical music influences with indie rock has been compared to Rufus Wainwright, Andrew Bird, Nick Drake, Jeff Buckley and Pink Floyd for its experimental musicianship.
+Patrick Watson (born October 8, 1979 in Lancaster, California) is a Canadian singer-songwriter from Montreal, Quebec, who has formed a band also named Patrick Watson, whose blend of cabaret pop and classical music influences with indie rock has been compared to Rufus Wainwright, Andrew Bird, Nick Drake, Jeff Buckley and Pink Floyd for its experimental musicianship.
 Patrick Watson's album Close to Paradise was awarded the Polaris Music Prize in 2007.

 His 2010 song "Je te laisserai des mots" (lit.
 'I will leave you some words') has amassed more than 1 billion streams on Spotify, the first French-language song to do so.

 Early history

 Born to Canadian parents and raised in Hudson, Quebec, Watson attended Lower Canada College.
 While living in Hudson, Watson worked as a pool and hot tub water analyst at Piscines et Spas Hudson.
 He studied music at Vanier College in Montreal.

 Solo career

 Watson singing through a megaphone, used to warp and loop his voice, during a performance in 2009.

 Watson co-wrote and performed on several songs on the Cinematic Orchestra's 2007 album Ma Fleur including the opening track, "To Build a Home".
 His "Missing Home" remix of Champion's "Guy Doune", from Champion's 2006 album The Remix Album, reached Number 1 on CBC Radio 3's R3-30 chart in early 2007.

 Watson has toured with several artists, including John Cale, the Cinematic Orchestra, Cold War Kids, Amon Tobin, the Dears, Feist and James Brown.
 He was Starbucks "Pick of the week" free download in September 2009 and again in June 2015.